CloudWithChris/cloudwithchris.com/content/blog/introduction-to-api-management.md

 * **Resource Group** to deploy your API Management instance into
 * **Region** to deploy your API Management instance into
 * **Resource name** of your API Management resource.
 This will also form part of the domain of your API management instance, e.g. ``{{resourcename}}.azure-api.net``.
-* **Organization Name** which is used in the developer portal (if using an appropriate SKU) and sender of notification e-mails.
+* **Organization Name** which is used in the developer portal (if using an appropriate SKU) and sender of notification emails.
 * **Administrator email** where any notifications from API Management will be sent.

 ![Create an Azure API Management Resource](/img/blog/introduction-to-api-management/create-apim-1.png)